kakduman/minecraft-server-hosts/README.md

 ![image](https://user-images.githubusercontent.com/43528123/112066487-6c82be00-8b34-11eb-9521-5a49fe95cbe9.png)
 ![image](https://user-images.githubusercontent.com/43528123/112066502-74426280-8b34-11eb-88ed-56b12e282dc4.png)

-Do **NOT** attempt to make comparisons between hosts if 1 or more of them does not have a confidence interval present.
+The same disclaimer from earlier for emphasis: do **NOT** attempt to make comparisons between hosts if 1 or more of them does not have a confidence interval present.
 Confidence intervals are only available when 3+ measurements of a certain plan have been analyzed.
 More testing is needed to generate a significant comparison.

 # Contributing